RGU-Computing/pepper/README.md

 ---
 ### Info
 The version of NAOqi installed on pepper is 2.5.10, this is the latest version designed for research & development.
 It allows full, low-level access to all pepper's systems.
 Some documentation refers to NAQqi 2.9 and QiSDK, these are the newer, but highly restricted OS & SDK.
 They are designed for end-users.
-QiSDK And NAOqi are not installed on our pepper (and can't be)
+QiSDK And NAOqi 2.9 are not installed on our pepper (and can't be at the minute)

 ---
 ### Resources to get started with Pepper: